 Nuts have been linked to a lower risk of mental decline in older adults.
 Nuts contain healthy fats, antioxidants, and vitamin E, all nutrients that have beneficial effects on the brain.
 Vitamin E, for example, fights free-radical damage that can contribute to mental decline.
 Walnuts are particularly beneficial as they contain antioxidants and also, omega-3 fatty acids which have powerful anti-inflammatory effects.

-As with coffee, the caffeine in green tea can improve alertness, performance, memory, and focus in the brain -though with equal amounts of both beverages, green tea will have about half the amount of caffeine as a cup of coffee.
+As with coffee, the caffeine in green tea can improve alertness, performance, memory, and focus in the brain -through equal amounts of both beverages, green tea will have about half the amount of caffeine as a cup of coffee.
 Green tea also contains good amounts of L-theanine, higher levels in fact, than other types of tea.
 L-theanine is an amino acid that can improve the body’s ability to use GABA, a compound that helps to reduce anxiety and improve relaxation.

 Strategies to Improve Brain Health